-Head coach Ian Blanchard enters his 12th season in charge of the Retrievers having racked up the hardware and building the Retriever volleyball program into a perennial contender for the America East Championship since arriving on campus for the 2005 season.
-During his tenure, UMBC has posted a 150-142 overall record with a 65-55 mark in America East play.
-In addition, the Retrievers have advanced to the America East Championships in seven of Blanchard’s ten years including a six-year string from 2008-13.
+Head coach Ian Blanchard just completed his 12th season at the helm of of the Retrievers, having racked up the hardware and built the volleyball program into a perennial contender for the America East Championship since arriving on campus for the 2005 season.
+During his tenure, UMBC has posted a 167-151 overall record with a 73-60 mark in America East play.
+In addition, the Retrievers have advanced to the America East Championships in eight of Blanchard’s 12 years including a six-year string from 2008-13.

 In his first season in 2005, Blanchard’s star freshman, Sarah Ball, was honored with the America East Conference Rookie of the Year award, becoming the Retrievers’ first-ever recipient since joining the league in 2003.
 During that inaugural season, Blanchard also coached Ball to seven conference Rookie of the Week awards, the most honors by a freshman in America East history at the time.